 The following subsections detail the supported certificates.
 The certificate format is X.509 v3.
 The certificate lifetime will be considered in order to avoid having to revoke the certificate.
+However, certain devices do not have access to a trusted real time clock.
+In such cases, the application on those devices will not be able to validate the certificate lifetime, thus relying on the certificate revocation.

 Main Certificate Structure